srbmaury-team/Data-Visualizer/README.md

 > 💡 **Tip**: For large hierarchies, consider using the collapse/expand features to improve performance and navigation.

-> 🛠️ **Recent Updates**: Enhanced GitHub repository import with large repository protection and 500-node safety limits.
+> 🛠️ **Updates**: Enhanced version history modal with optimized layout and scroll preservation, plus GitHub repository import with large repository protection and 500-node safety limits.

 ---